 Aetna strives to ensure a good working relationship with the media and the public through professionalism and mutual respect.
-Aetna is committed to, and recognizes the right of the news media and general public to be fully and accurately informed on all matters concerning public safety.
+Aetna is committed to and recognizes the right of the news media and the general public to be fully and accurately informed on all matters concerning public safety.

-The Business Development & Corporate Compliance Manager conveys Aetna's official position on issues of general impact or significance or situations that are of a particularly controversial or sensitive nature.
-In the event of a crisis or emergency situation, the Business Development & Corporate Compliance Manager will handle all contacts with the media, and will coordinate the information flow from Aetna to the public.
+The Business Development & Corporate Compliance Manager conveys Aetna’s official position on issues of general impact or significance or situations that are of a particularly controversial or sensitive nature.
+In the event of a crisis or emergency, the Business Development & Corporate Compliance Manager will handle all contacts with the media and will coordinate the information flow from Aetna to the public.
 All departments should refer calls from the media to the Business Development & Corporate Compliance Manager.

 Between the hours of 9:00 pm and 6:00 am, incident-related inquiries should be made into the dispatch center.
 The Dispatcher will take the caller’s name and information which will be forwarded to the Supervisor.
 The Supervisor will contact the Director of Operations or designee and the Business Development & Corporate Compliance Manager by phone with the request.

 Aetna employees are not to make verbal or written statements or displays concerning company affairs to any media source or anyone outside Aetna without the consent of the company president and Director of Operations This includes requests for information from the press, attorneys, and investigators or outside EMS agencies.